Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Deep-Convection Model

 where $\bar{\textbf{u}}_{F}$ is the mean velocity and $F_F$ is the mass flux, both at each face $F$ of the finite volume $P$.
 While the mass flux can be interpolated linearly from the cell center to the face, the mean face velocity must be interpolated carefully due to its major impact on the results~\cite{ ferziger}.
 In addition, a correct prediction of $\bar{\textbf{u}}$ in the momentum predictor step will produce an indirect improvement in the prediction of $\bar{p}$, $k$, and $\omega$.

 As explained, the critical interpolation is carried out by a differencing scheme.
-Our approach consists of substituting the differencing scheme used for the convective term with a custom version based on data-driven discretizations~\cite{ bar-sinai}.
+Our approach substitutes the differencing scheme used for the convective term with a custom version based on data-driven discretizations~\cite{ bar-sinai}.
 Thus, we replace the constant interpolation weights $w_i$ of~\eqref{eq:diff_scheme} by a vector of optimized interpolation weights $\widetilde{\textbf{w}}_i$ generated by a feed-forward neural network.
-We can therefore define a modified inverse operator $\widetilde{\mathcal{I}}:\mathbb{R}^{2N}\rightarrow\mathbb{R}^{2}$, such that:
+We can therefore define a modified inverse operator $\widetilde{\mathcal{I}}:\mathbb{R}^{3N}\rightarrow\mathbb{R}^{2}$, such that:

 where $\theta$ are the parameters of the neural network.
 In contrast to traditional differencing schemes, our approach takes the mean velocity and mean pressure as inputs and returns a vector of interpolation weights that are space and time-dependent.
-We should emphasize both $\mathcal{I}$ and $\widetilde{\mathcal{I}}$ are local operators, which means they compute the value at face $F$ based only on its neighborhood.
-However, we need to apply the local operators to all the internal faces of the domain, resulting in the mean face velocities of the domain $\bar{\textbf{u}}_{F(n)}$ as:
+The resulting operators $\mathcal{I}$ and $\widetilde{\mathcal{I}}$ are local, meaning they compute the value at face $F$ based only on its neighborhood.
+However, we apply the local operators to all the internal faces of the domain, resulting in the mean face velocities of the domain $\bar{\textbf{u}}_{F(n)}$ as:

 where $n$ is the number of faces of the domain.
 We encapsulate the rest of the resolution process described in Section~\ref{resolution_alg} in a forward operator $\mathcal{F}:\mathbb{R}^{5m+2n}\rightarrow\mathbb{R}^{2m}$, such that: